Languages of Romania

 Beyond the official Romanian language, multiple other languages are spoken in Romania.
 Laws regarding the rights of minority languages are in place, and some of them have co-official status at a local level.
-Although having no native speakers, French language is also a historically important language in Romania, and the country is a member of the Organisation internationale de la Francophonie.
+Although having no native speakers, French is also historically important, and the country is a member of the Organisation internationale de la Francophonie.

 Official language

 According to the 2002 Romanian Census, Romanian is spoken by 91% of the population as a primary language.
 According to the Romanian Constitution and the law 1206 of 2006 the official language in Romania is Romanian both at the national and local level.

-Officially and since 2013, the Romanian language has its own holiday, the Romanian Language Day, celebrated on every 31 August.
-A similar holiday, "Limba noastră" ("Our Language"), exists in Moldova.
+Officially and since 2013, the Romanian language has its own holiday, the Romanian Language Day, celebrated in Romania on every 31 August.
+This holiday is officially celebrated in Moldova on the same day since 2023.

 Minority languages

 After the fall of Romania's communist government in 1989, the various minority languages have received more rights, and Romania currently has extensive laws relating to the rights of minorities to use their own language in local administration and the judicial system.

 While Romanian is the only official language at the national and local level, there are over 30 living languages identified as being spoken within Romania (5 of these are indigenous).
 The Romanian laws include linguistic rights for all minority groups that form over 20% of a locality's population based on the census from 1992.
 The list of such localities appears in the Government Decision nr.
 1206/2001.
 This includes the adoption of signage in minority languages, access to local administration, public services and justice systems.
 The right to receive education in that language is not restricted only to these settlements.